kumahq/kuma-demo/DEVELOPER.md

 - `Modal.vue` - A generic component for displaying modals
 - `Product.vue` - Displays all of the product details.
 It's the first component seen when loading the app, and has the most importance in `SearchResults.vue`
 - `Reviews.vue` - This component displays a product's reviews.
 It's used within a modal in `Product.vue`
 - `Search.vue` - The main search bar referenced in `GlobalHeader.vue`.
-It triggers the Elasticsearch endpoint queries as the user types, but will ignore the BACKSPACE and DEL keys as to prevent needless repeat queries.
-Using the search will emit an action to `App.vue`, which will trigger the Elasticsearch queries based on what the user searches for
+It triggers the PostgreSQL endpoint queries as the user types, but will ignore the BACKSPACE and DEL keys as to prevent needless repeat queries.
+Using the search will emit an action to `App.vue`, which will trigger the PostgreSQL queries based on what the user searches for
 - `SearchResults.vue` - This is what is immediately displayed on app load.
-It will consume the Elasticsearch endpoint and display its data.
-It is housed within `/src/App.vue`, which is where the Elasticsearch products data is called
+It will consume the PostgreSQL endpoint and display its data.
+It is housed within `/src/App.vue`, which is where the PostgreSQL products data is called

 #### App.vue

 This is where all of the magic happens.
-The Elasticsearch endpoint is called on page load and displays all of the products.
-As the user searches, the search method is called and queries the Elasticsearch endpoint for the query the user enters.
+The PostgreSQL endpoint is called on page load and displays all of the products.
+As the user searches, the search method is called and queries the PostgreSQL endpoint for the query the user enters.